Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 **Weak Association (Aggregation):**

 - It is a specialized form of association between two or more objects in which the objects have their own life-cycle but there exists an ownership as well.
 As an example, an employee may belong to multiple departments in the organization.
-However, if the department(the container) is deleted, the employee(the contained) object wouldn't
+However, if the department(the container) is deleted, the employee(the contained) object won't.
 - all of the previous examples were aggregation type
+- It represents **has-a** relationship

 **Strong Association (Composition):**